srilakshmiv14/Session13-Part-A/README.md

 # Session13-Part-A

-Implementation of YoloV3 OpenCV Code to inference an image an give results
+Implementation of YoloV3 OpenCV Code to inference an image and give results

 Steps: